tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   * Network / CPU-intensive (NLP, ML) - cluster compuer instances
 * Spot instances:
   * Good choice for task nodes
-  * Only use on core & master if you're testing or very cost-sensitive; you#re risking partial data loss
+  * Only use on core & master if you're testing or very cost-sensitive; you're risking partial data loss